DaveBackus/Data_Bootcamp_Book/installing-python.md

 The output appears in the IPython console in the lower right corner.
 If you get the message "Congratulations etc," you're all set.
 Pat yourself on the back and buy yourself a cold drink, you've earned it.
 If you get the message "Program halted, old version of Python, etc," you need to go back and install Anaconda again, this time **following the instructions exactly**!
 Yes, we know that's discouraging, but it's better to know that now than run into problems later.
 Have a cold drink anyway and catch your breath.

 **Comment (mtwn).** We use the acronym **mtwn** to indicate material that is "more than we need," meaning it's safe to ignore.
+One of the challenges of learning to code is the overwhelming quantity of information.
+If you think you've exceeded your bandwidth, skip anything labeled mtwn.

 **More comments.** All of these are mtwn, but we thought they would make the code we just entered less mysterious -- and give us a head start with Python programming.  (i) Anything following a hash (#) is a comment and has no effect on what the program does.  (ii) Blank lines are optional, but they make the code easier to read.  (iii) The rest of the code checks the Python version (`sys.version_info`).
 If the version is less than 3.0, it prints an error message (`raise Exception`).
 Otherwise it prints the message "Congratulations, etc."  (iv) The statements that begin with `raise` and `print` are indented exactly four spaces.
 That's a standard feature of Python.
 Anything else generates an error.

 **IPython**.
 We prefer to write code in an editor and will stick with Spyder for a few weeks.
-IPython notebooks are good for talks and reports, because they contain text and output, specifically graphical output.
+IPython notebooks serve a different purpose:  since they combine code with text and graphical output, they're well-suited for talks and reports.
 We can generally read through them more easily than naked code.
 Here are [three](http://savvastjortjoglou.com/nba-shot-sharts.html) [more](http://nbviewer.ipython.org/url/jakevdp.github.com/downloads/notebooks/XKCD_plots.ipynb) [examples](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/SQL/SQL_Intro.ipynb) to make the point.

 To run the same code in an IPython notebook, start the IPython/Jupyter app in Launcher, the one labelled "ipython-notebook".
 (If you're not sure what this means, go back to the previous section.)
 Once you have it up and running: